-Kilmarnock v Arbroath
+Kilmarnock beat Arbroath to clinch Championship

 Post update

-Attempt blocked.
-Nicky Low (Arbroath) right footed shot from outside the box is blocked.
-Assisted by Chris Hamilton.
+Attempt saved.
+Fraser Murray (Kilmarnock) right footed shot from outside the box is saved in the centre of the goal.
+Assisted by Rory McKenzie.